EmilLaursen/art_docker/README.md

 - [*] Figure out how to operate on full list of fields, and each scraped field (Scrapy Itemloader docs).
 Use this to apply TakeFirst, and removedupes where appropriate.
 - [*] Use w3lib to remove tags.
 Compare speed with html2text.
 - [] Use scrapyd to orchestrate spiders.
 Need to eggify spiders.
+- [] Data duplicate detection.
+Several Ritzau articles on all sites.

 # Custom middleware

-- persisting dupefilter using a bloomfilter.
+- persisting request dupefilter using a bloomfilter.
 - prometheus exporter.